We spend a day in Galway City, Ireland, enjoying the relaxed ambience, having a Guinness or two, and wishing Scotland could be like this.

 With all this talk of Guinness and coffee and lunch and…well, If you don’t mind the interruption to the narrative, I’m just going to digress with a few more eating and drinking places in Galway City that we’ve enjoyed at other times.

-(After the ghastly events of 2020, I just hope they’re still there when you go…)
+(After the ghastly pandemic events of 2020 and beyond, I just hope they’re still there when you go…)

 O’Connell’s overlooks Eyre Square and gets our vote for the friendliest bar in Galway.
 It just feels totally authentic as well.
 Probably because it is…